Haim Amsalem: Conversions

 One of Amsalem's focuses has been in conversion to Judaism, and making the conversion process less stressful for the convert.
 He was one of the founding rabbis of Giyur keHalacha, and together with his protégé Rabbi Chuck Davidson, he has founded Ahavat HaGer, an organisation that aims to ensure that converts can go through the conversion process with a minimum of fuss.
 He called for an "independent conversion court system that will be run according to halacha, not politics".

-He is an advocate for significant leniency when dealing with the case of a halachically non-Jewish child with a Jewish parent.
+He is an advocate for some leniency when dealing with the case of a halachically non-Jewish child with a Jewish parent if residing in Israel.
 He was even more lenient in the case of an IDF soldier, with Amsalem considering the army service itself to be the 'acceptance of the mitzvot', a key component in the conversion process.
 He was savaged for this stance in the Haredi press, and was called "worse than the "Conservatives" and that his views were "baseless and ridiculous".

-Amsalem's is alone in his stance on the "acceptance of the mitzvot", and most of the rabbis of Tzohar do not accept this stance.
-In spite of his stance as a rebel, Amsalem is relying on past Torah scholars, including Ben-Zion Meir Hai Uziel and he is well versed in the Jewish sources and has penned his own book, Zera Yisrael, which is an exhaustive summary of the sources connected to conversion, and shows his mastery of the topic.
+Amsalem is relying on past Torah scholars, including Ben-Zion Meir Hai Uziel and he is well versed in the Jewish sources and has penned his own book, Zera Yisrael, which is an exhaustive summary of the sources connected to conversion, and shows his mastery of the topic.
 Defenders of Amsalem say that there is an ideal in the Haredi world to not be controversial and to follow the group think, and that this has only entered the religious sphere recently.

 He has also attacked the Israeli Chief Rabbinate, as well as some other Beth Dins around the world, such as the London Beth Din and the Melbourne Beth Din, for retroactively cancelling conversions.
 Based on the Halacha, Amsalem argues that there is no basis for doing such a thing, and it is unprecedented in Jewish history.
 The only way this could happen is because of political considerations.